 TGah Editor to add the following at the end of the sublcause 8.3.4.2:

+The AP-PM field indicates whether the AP can go to sleep mode until the next T(S)BTT.

-If AP-PM bit is set to 1, AP can go to sleep unless otherwise is indicated by RAWs or TWTs.
+If AP-PM bit is equal to 1, AP can go to sleep until the next T(S)BTT unless otherwise is indicated by RAWs or TWTs.
+If AP-PM is equal to 0, the AP does not go to sleep until the next T(S)BTT.

 TGah Editor to change 10.2.2.19 as following